 Stirling Council’s priority continues to be that our young people’s hard work and dedication is fairly recognised, and we will work with our schools and the SQA to ensure that this is the case.

 There will be no external assessment of National 5 courses in the 2020-21 academic session – either by an exam or by coursework.
-Higher and Advanced Higher externally assessed exams, including the completion of coursework where appropriate, will remain as planned.
+On 8 December, the Scottish Government announced that Higher and Advanced Higher exams will not take place either.